 Communication and Race

 Human understanding of ethnicity and race is established, maintained, and changed by communication.
 Therefore this course uses a communication perspective to examine interpersonal and mediated messages about race.
 From the perspective of communication studies, ethnicity and race are continuously defined, interpreted, and acted out as we communicate with one another on a daily basis in all contexts.
 This course introduces students to communication research on ethnicity, race and other aspects of identity such as gender and class.
 This course also provides exposure to related research in other disciplines.
 Prerequisite: completion of at least nine credits in communication studies, excluding CST 110.
 Offered Occasionally.

 CST 338 Cr.3

 Sex, Love, and Romance in the Media

-This course examines the role of print and electronic media in constructing and/or reinforcing unrealistic mythic and stereotypic images and ideals of sex, love, and romance and the impact of these portrayals on men, women, and children.
+This course examines the role of print and electronic media in constructing and/or reinforcing unrealistic mythic and stereotypic images and ideals of sex, love, and romance and the impact of these portrayals in relationships.
 Multidisciplinary research and theory provide the basis for the focus on practical applications.
-Students will attempt to identify mass media myths and unrealistic portrayals of sex, love, and romance.
+Students will identify mass media myths and unrealistic portrayals of sex, love, and romance.
 Prerequisite: CST 230 or WGS 100.
 Offered Occasionally.

 CST 350 Cr.3

 Analysis of traditional and contemporary theories of communication in the context of modern complex organizations.
 Emphasis is placed on how communication serves to create and recreate formal and informal organizational structures.
 Particular attention is paid to the theoretical approaches to organizational communication that can be used to describe, analyze, and offer solutions to organizational communication challenges.
 Prerequisite: CST 190; CST 260.
 Offered Fall, Spring.